 The Friedmann equation giving the complete description of the model under consideration here reads

 where the density parameters, except the one corresponding to the spatial curvature $\Omega_{k0}$, are positive definite.
-The $H=H(z)$ here can even exhibit a non-monotonic behaviour, which may then reconcile the model with the Ly-$\alpha$ data as it was suggested in \cite{Aubourg:2014yra}.
+The $H=H(z)$ here can even exhibit a nonmonotonic behaviour, which may then reconcile the model with the Ly-$\alpha$ BAO measurements, as discussed in the Introduction.
 One may check that \eqref{eq:fried} has a minimum at $z=z_{\rm min}$ satisfying the relation (neglecting radiation as $\Omega_{\rm r 0}\sim10^{-4}$ for $z\sim1$)

 And, it passes through its minimum in the past, i.e.,